Parnaibaia

 Parnaibaia is a genus of coelacanth fish which lived during the Late Jurassic period.
-Fossils of Parnaibaia have been found in the Pastos Bons Formation in Maranhão, Brazil.
+Parnaibaia fossils have been found in the Pastos Bons Formation in Maranhão, Brazil.
 Parnaibaia was described for the first time by palaeontologist Yoshitaka Yabumoto in 2008.
+Parnaibaia has been found in the Upper Jurassic of the Parnaíba Basin.
+In addition to Brazil, there is an uncertain record of Mawsoniidae in the Quebrada Vaquillas Altas locality, Upper Jurassic of Chile.